 Not only does repeated use drain money from consumers, but available data also demonstrate that consumers who use EWA experience more financial distress because of associated increases in overdraft fees.
 A recent analysis of EWA transactions conducted by the Center for Responsible Lending found that users of direct-to-consumer EWA experienced in increase in overdraft fees after an initial advance.
 The average number of overdraft fees increased from 3.0 in the three months leading up to borrowers' first advance to 4.7 overdrafts in the three months afterwards.
-All consumers, regardless of overdraft for low and moderate users more than doubled, rising from 1.0 to 2.3 (and up to 19) and from 2.3 to 4.4 (and up to 20), respectively.
-Meanwhile, heavy overdraft users saw their overdrafts increase from 11.0 to 11.6 (and up to 53).26
+All consumers, regardless of overdraft frequency, saw their overdraft activity increase.
+Over three months, the number of overdrafts for low and moderate users more than doubled, rising from 1.0 to 2.3 (and up to 19) and from 2.3 to 4.4 (and up to 20), respectively.
+Meanwhile, heavy overdraft users saw their overdrafts increase from 11.0 to 11.6 (and up to 53).